chesslablab/website/README.md

 ### Install and Setup

-Clone the `chesslablab/mpablab` repo into your projects folder.
-Then `cd` the `mpablab` directory and install the Composer dependencies:
+Clone the `chesslablab/website` repo into your projects folder.
+Then `cd` the `website` directory and install the Composer dependencies:

 ```text
 composer install